shuang-jie/SP-BGFM/README.md

 Please make sure the C++ compiler is correctly installed.

-All the parameters update are in update_github.Rcpp file.
+All the parameter update functions are in update_github.Rcpp file.
 To load the update functions, use the command:

 ```
 sourceCpp("~update_github.cpp")